Soviet Union at the 1988 Summer Olympics

-The Soviet Union (USSR) competed, for the last time before its dissolution, at the 1988 Summer Olympics in Seoul.
+The Soviet Union (USSR) competed, for the last time before its dissolution, at the 1988 Summer Olympics in Seoul, South Korea.
 481 competitors, 319 men and 162 women, took part in 221 events in 27 sports.
 Athletes from 12 of the ex-Soviet republics would compete as the Unified Team at the 1992 Summer Olympics, and each nation would field independent teams in subsequent Games.

-The Soviet Union utterly dominated the medal count, winning 55 gold and 132 total medals.
-Currently, China's 48 gold medals in 2008 and USA's 121 total medals in 2016 are the closest results to USSR's 1988 performance.
-The Soviet Union medal tally currently ranks fourth both in terms of gold and total medals, after USA's 1984 performance, USSR's 1980 performance, USA's 1904 performance, and Britain's 1908 performance.
+The Soviet Union dominated the medal count, winning 55 gold and 132 total medals.
+It is the largest Olympic medal tally in history achieved by a non-host nation.
+Currently, China's and the United States' 48 gold medals in 2008 and 2012 respectively, and the United States' 126 total medals in 2024 are the closest results to the USSR's 1988 performance.
+The Soviet Union medal tally currently ranks fourth both in terms of gold and total medals, after the United States' 1984 performance, the Soviet Union's 1980 performance, the United States' 1904 performance, and Great Britain's 1908 performance.

 Medalists

+The Soviet Union finished first in the medal standings with 55 gold and 132 total medals.